 The Ultimate Fighting Championship is fast becoming one of the biggest sports in Australia outside of the nation’s traditional codes.

+The hysteria surrounding the sport hit fever pitch Down Under in 2016 when Ronda Rousey was KO’d by Holly Holm on a record-breaking Etihad Stadium night.
 Worldwide, it has become one of the most popular sports to both watch and bet on.
 It packs out stadiums wherever it goes and has become a truly global phenomenon.

 The UFC is recognised as the premier mixed martial arts competition, attracting the best fighters who combine a mix of unarmed combat methods such as judo, karate, wrestling, boxing and everything in between.